-The partnership continues with the GVSU College of Education, as well, with faculty deeply involved in developing Museum School curriculum.
+The partnerships with KCAD and the GVSU College of Education continue today, with faculty deeply involved in developing Museum School curriculum.

 Christopher Hanks, Museum School principal and former faculty member in the GVSU College of Education, describes the impact of infusing design thinking into the curriculum this way: “We want to transform the students from consumers of education to producers of it.”

 This diagram maps out the interactive nature of learning by design thinking.

 Photo by Kendall College of Art and Design

 By all accounts, they’re on the right track, and they have a $10 million XQ Super School award to prove it.

 The XQ Super School project is a competition inviting America to reimagine high school.
 Innovative high schools compete for $100 million in grant money, and the Museum School was one of 18 first-round winners.